Tapioca: Management

 Cassava cuttings start growing roots within just a few days, and new shoots sprout from where the old leaves were attached to the stem.
-At first, growth is slow, so it’s important to keep weeds under control during the early months.
+At first, growth is slow, so keeping weeds under control during the early months is important.

-Cassava grows best in light sandy loam or loamy sand soils that are deep, fertile, and retain moisture.
+Cassava grows best in light, sandy-loam or loamy-sand soils that are deep, fertile, and retain moisture.
 It can also be cultivated successfully in a wide range of soils, from sandy to clayey textures, and in areas with relatively low soil fertility.
 Cassava is capable of producing economic yields on land that has been depleted by repeated cultivation and is unsuitable for most other crops.
 The crop generally performs well as long as the soil is friable enough to allow the tubers to expand properly.

 When cassava is cultivated on newly cleared forest land, little preparation beyond clearing existing vegetation is required.
 When grown after other crops, cassava can often be planted immediately following harvest, although in some cases, the soil is plowed two or three times to remove grass and weeds.

 Fertilization is generally unnecessary on newly cleared land or when sufficient land is available for rotational cultivation.
-However, cassava is a fast-growing crop that depletes soil nutrients rapidly.
+Cassava, though, is a fast-growing crop that depletes soil nutrients rapidly.
 Continuous cultivation without nutrient replacement can result in declining soil fertility.
 Commercial producers often restore soil nutrients through the application of synthetic fertilizers, while smallholder farmers commonly use organic manures such as cattle dung, duck manure, or composted household waste to maintain soil productivity.

 Harvest

 Cassava does not have a clearly defined stage of maturity and can be harvested whenever the storage roots reach a desirable size for consumption or processing.
 For food use, harvesting generally occurs between 8 and 12 months after planting.
-In most tropical regions, cassava can be harvested about eight months after planting, though under less favorable conditions, such as cooler or drier climates, it may take 18 months or more to reach harvestable size.
-Cassava plants may remain unharvested for more than one growing season, allowing the roots to enlarge further; however, older roots often become fibrous and woody, reducing their edibility and starch content.
+In most tropical regions, cassava can be harvested about eight months after planting, though under less favorable conditions, such as cooler or drier climates, 18 months or more may be needed to reach harvestable size.
+Cassava plants may remain unharvested for more than one growing season, allowing the roots to enlarge further, but older roots often become fibrous and woody, reducing their edibility and starch content.

 Harvesting is usually performed manually by loosening the soil and pulling up the roots, although mechanical harvesting may be used in commercial operations.
 Under optimal conditions, yields of fresh roots can reach up to 90 tonnes per hectare, while global averages, largely from smallholder systems, are around 10 tonnes per hectare.